 Note that sometimes people talk about KLIA1.
 This is exactly the same as saying KLIA.

 The two terminals do sit side by side and the distance between KLIA and KLIA2 is only a couple of kilometers as the crow flies.
-However, it is longer by road and these are not pedestrian friendly so if you are wondering how to walk from KLIA to KLIA2.
+However, the distance from KLIA to KLIA2 by road is about 5 kilometres) and these are not pedestrian friendly so if you are wondering how to walk from KLIA to KLIA2.
 Don’t.

 You can see how they are located in relation to each other in the map below.